CloudFormation Drift Detection

 Note: We have performed drift detection over the stack level.
 It is also possible to detect drift on the individual resource level.

-Next, change the vpc ‘DNS hostnames’ configuration back to enabled to make it consistent with stack template configuration.
+Next, change the vpc ‘DNS hostnames’ configuration back to enable to make it consistent with stack template configuration.

 Step 6: Select ‘myVPC’ resource and click ‘Detect drift for resource’.